ccelio/chisel-style-guide/README.md

 ## Additional Best Practices

 If you ever write `+N`, ask yourself if the number will ever be `NonPow2` (and then you should write a `require` statement if the logic depends on `Pow2` properties!).
 For example, wrap-around logic will be needed to guard incrementing pointers to queues with `NonPow2` number of elements.
 Just like in software, overflows and array bounds overruns are scary!

-Avoid use of `var`.
-If you do use `var`, try to abstract it into a function/object.
-If you don’t understand why `var` and `when()` don’t mix, then for the love of god AVOID `var` (See Val versus Var section).

-If you solve a bug, strongly contemplate what `assert()` could have caught this bug and then add it.

 Consider restraining any undefined hardware behavior.
 It makes writing asserts easier.
 Undefined behavior may provide for a more efficient circuit, but a circuit that works is even more efficient!